-St. Jane Frances de Chantal is one of the largest parishes in the Archdiocese of Baltimore.
-The greatest part of our original boundary was water; our territory, comprised most of the peninsula beginning in the area of Solley Road and the headwaters of the Magothy River and extended to Gibson Island.
+St. Jane Frances de Chantal has historically been one of the largest parishes in the Archdiocese of Baltimore.
+The greatest part of our original boundary was water; our territory, comprised most of the Pasadena peninsula beginning in the area of Solley Road and the headwaters of the Magothy River and extended to Gibson Island.
 Anne Arundel has become one of the fastest growing counties in the United States.

-By this time the population of the area had grown; there was new construction, and many, who were strictly summer parishioners before, became year-round residents.
+By this time, the population of the area had grown.
+There was new construction, and many who had been strictly summer parishioners before, then became year-round residents.
 The Parish was too large to remain a mission.
 On November 22, 1946, the first resident pastor was appointed by Archbishop Francis P. Keough in the person of Father Raymond P. Kelly, an Irish priest from Fall River, Massachusetts who arrived here from Saint Peter’s in Hancock, Maryland.
 The only parish building was the chapel on Riviera Drive.
-Soon after his arrival, he bought a house on Riviera Drive to be used for a convent, and immediately set out in 1948 to build a school to be staffed by the School Sisters of Notre Dame, who had been Sunday school since 1947.
-The parish school, begun with 105 pupils in three grades in the barracks building in 1948, now has an enrollment of over 600 students.
-Our faculty grew from three sisters in 1948 to nine sisters and eleven lay teacher in 1968.
-Currently, our faculty numbers 60 teachers and staff.
+Soon after his arrival, Msgr.
+Kelly bought a house on Riviera Drive to be used for a convent, and immediately set out in 1948 to build a school to be staffed by the School Sisters of Notre Dame, who had been teaching Sunday school since 1947.
+In 1948, the parish school began with 105 pupils in three grades in the barracks building, and at its peak, grew to an enrollment of over 600 students.
+The faculty grew from three sisters in 1948 to nine sisters and eleven lay teacher in 1968.
+By the early 2000s, the faculty numbered 60 teachers and staff.
+St. Jane Frances School was closed in 2020 after the Covid-19 pandemic caused enrollment to suddenly decline below sustainable numbers.

 - 1946: 722 Families